Nakama-Partnering-Services/nakama-guides/GUIDELINES.md

 -   Only use `_` in names when they are constants (top level class final static variables).
 If so, write them with all uppercase letters.

--   Naming conventions for differents Apex classes are explained in the correspondan README.md files in the [sfdx-nakama-project-scaffolding](https://github.com/Nakama-Partnering-Services/sfdx-nakama-project-scaffolding) repository.
+-   Naming conventions for differents Apex classes are explained in the correspondant README.md files in the [sfdx-nakama-project-scaffolding](https://github.com/Nakama-Partnering-Services/sfdx-nakama-project-scaffolding) repository.

 ## Apex specific